radio-aktywne/beaver/docs/docs/03-Configuration.md

   port to run the server on
   (default: `35000`)
 - `EMISHOWS__DATABASE__HOST` -
-  host to connect to
+  host of the SQL database of emishows-db
   (default: `localhost`)
 - `EMISHOWS__DATABASE__PORT` -
-  port to connect to
+  port of the SQL database of emishows-db
   (default: `34000`)
 - `EMISHOWS__DATABASE__PASSWORD` -
-  password to authenticate with
+  password to authenticate with the SQL database of emishows-db (default: `password`)
-  (default: `password`)
+- `EMISHOWS__EMITIMES__SCHEME` -
+  scheme of the CalDAV API of emitimes service (default: `http`)
 - `EMISHOWS__EMITIMES__HOST` -
-  host to connect to
+  host of the CalDAV API of emitimes service
   (default: `localhost`)
 - `EMISHOWS__EMITIMES__PORT` -
-  port to connect to
+  port of the CalDAV API of emitimes service
   (default: `36000`)
+- `EMISHOWS__EMITIMES__PATH` -
+  path of the CalDAV API of emitimes service
+  (default: ``)
 - `EMISHOWS__EMITIMES__USER` -
-  user to authenticate with
+  user to authenticate with the CalDAV API of emitimes service (default: `user`)
-  (default: `user`)
 - `EMISHOWS__EMITIMES__PASSWORD` -
-  password to authenticate with
+  password to authenticate with the CalDAV API of emitimes service (default: `password`)
-  (default: `password`)
 - `EMISHOWS__EMITIMES__CALENDAR` -
-  calendar to use
+  calendar to use with the CalDAV API of emitimes service (default: `emitimes`)
-  (default: `emitimes`)